I am not a permanent resident. Can I come to Canada to join my family?Updated September 7

 As of November 21, 2020, any traveller who arrives in Canada must provide contact and quarantine information.
 If you're travelling by land or sea, you're encouraged to use ArriveCAN before you travel.
 You use ArriveCan to provide mandatory travel information on and after your entry into Canada.
 You can use ArriveCAN as an app or online.

-If you’re arriving by land or by plane, you must take a COVID-19 test when you arrive.
+For now, if you're arriving by land or by plane, you must take a COVID-19 test when you arrive.
 You must stay in a government-approved hotel for three nights while you wait for your test results.
 You will be responsible for the cost of your stay, unless you are a privately sponsored refugee.

 All travellers must also provide their contact and quarantine information before crossing the border or boarding a flight to Canada via ArriveCAN.